Jorexbp/Emulador_6502/README.md

 ## License

-This project is licensed under the [Apache 2.0] License - see the LICENSE.md file for details
+This project is licensed under the GNU GPL License - see the LICENSE.md file for details